Getting into work

 People that can help you

-If you are still at school or college, you can speak to a teacher.
-Most providers have a Special Educational Needs Coordinator (SENCo) or careers teacher/adviser.
-If you are 16 -18 (or under 25 if you have an EHCP) and are not in education, employment or training (NEET), you can contact a Norfolk County Council adviser by calling 0344 800 8022 or emailing helpyouchoose@norfolk.gov.uk
+If you are at school or college, talk to a Special Educational Needs and Disabilities Coordinator (SENDCo) or careers teacher.
+If you are unemployed (sometimes known as NEET) aged 16-18 (under 25 with an EHCP) contact an adviser on 0344 800 8022 or email helpyouchoose@norfolk.gov.uk

 Finding work at 16+

 All young people aged 16 or 17 should be in some form of learning until they are 18.
 This is called Raising Participation Age.
-This law can be confusing but there is a very good guide from The Source if you want to read more.
+This law can be confusing but there is a very good guide from Directions that tells you about it.

 Doing your job well